wsor4035/dev.luanti.org/content/mod-interoperability.md

 #### Internationalization

 Since version 5.0.0, the preferred way to make mods and games translatable is with help of the Lua API with `core.get_translator`.
 No additional mod is required.
-Refer to `lua_api.md` or [the modding book chapter on translation](https://rubenwardy.com/minetest_modding_book/en/quality/translations.html) to learn how it works.
+See [Translating Mods and Games](/translation/mods-and-games).

 #### Help